Eligibility for Federal Financial Aid

 - be a U.S. citizen or eligible non-citizen;

 - be matriculated;

 - be registered for at least 6 credit hours (except for Pell Grant and TEACH Grant);

 - not be in default on a previous educational loan;

 - have a high school diploma or equivalent: General Education Development (GED) certificate or Home Schooled.

-To be eligible for most forms of financial aid, students must be U.S. citizens or eligible non-citizens and matriculated into degree or certificate programs.
+To be eligible for most forms of financial aid, students must be U.S. citizen or eligible non-citizen and matriculated into degree or certificate programs.
 Only courses required for a student's current program of study are eligible for federal financial aid.
 Students taking continuing education courses, some visiting students, and special status students who have been allowed to take courses but have not been formally accepted by the college are considered non-matriculated and are ineligible for federal financial aid.